An Ancient Pictorial Symbolic Prophecy

 The trouble is, even now many people cannot yet bear it.

-Granted, most of humanity has come a long way since the days when a worldly Emperor sat on his throne as "Divine Lord," and most people have learned the vain folly and error of anyone exalting themself to the height of egotism in the pursuit of personal wealth, power and domain.
+Granted, most of humanity has come a long way since the days when a worldly Emperor sat on his throne as "Divine Lord," and most people have learned the vain folly and error of anyone exalting their self to the height of egotism in the pursuit of personal wealth, power and domain.
 But, some people have not learned the lessons of history, and in their fight for wealth, power and domain they have been pushing us backward.

 It is now time to learn the lessons of history, and time to understand the true purpose of our religions.